sodascience/metasyn/docs/source/usage/config_files.rst

 Synthetic data without input file
 ---------------------------------
-It is also possible to create a GMF file without any input dataset (or to add columns that were not present in the dataset).
-For this to work, you need to supply a configuration file (.toml) that fully specifies all wanted columns.
-You will need to tell ``metasyn`` in the configuration file that the column is ``data_free``. data_free is a boolean that indicates whether a variable/column is to be generated from scratch or from an existing column in the DataFrame. set to True, it means that the variable will be generated from scratch, not based on any existing data.
-If set to False (or not specified), the variable will be based on an existing column in the DataFrame.
+It is also possible to create a GMF file without inputting a dataset, or to add additional fictive columns to those already present in a dataset.

+To do so, you need to fully specify each column (variable) you want to generate.
+You will also need to set the data_free parameter to true, to indicate that the variable will be generated from scratch, instead of being based on existing data.
- It is also required to set the number of rows under the `general` section, for example:
+Finally, you will need to set the number of rows to generate.

+For example, the following configuration file will generate a GMF file with 100 rows of synthetic data, with a unique key column named ``PassengerId``:

    .. code-block:: toml